Keeping your vehicle from becoming a disaster while traveling with kids

 Whether you’re exploring Kansas or states far away, being on a trip should be an enjoyable time, not one you spend worrying about a dirty car, but a little bit of quick, on-the-spot cleaning (as needed) can go a long way.
 At the time of a spill, even having just the bare essentials will help you address the spill right away, when it’s something that can be easily wiped away.
 This may keep you from having to deal with time-consuming deep-cleaning after you return home.

-The basics of being ready to handle quick little messes include just two items:
+The basics of being ready to handle quick little messes on a family road trip include just two items:

 2. Paper towels